AgileDiagnosis/mapArgs/README.md

 ## api

-### mapArgs(mapObj, fn)
+### mapArgs(fn: Function, mapObj?: Object) => Function

+Returns a function which accepts named arguments and (optionally) has validation and defaults specified in mapObj

 `mapObj` should have property names corresponding to `fn`'s parameter names.
 The values should be either mapping functions to be applied to the matching argument or an `options` object.

+## mapArgs.validate(mapObj: Object) => Function

-Optionally, `fn` may be omitted. `mapArgs` will then return a function which will apply all of the validation and default logic and return an arguments object or throw an error.
+Returns a function which will apply all of the validation and default logic and return an arguments object or throw an error.

-## mapArgs.toNamedParamFn(fn)
+## mapArgs.toNamedParamFn(fn: Function) => Function

 A helper function, adapts a function `fn` to accept an object with parameter names as an argument.
 Example from the tests: